irmen/prog8/docs/source/programming.rst

 This is the official syntax to 'dereference a pointer' as it is often named in other languages.
 You can actually also use the array indexing notation for this.
 It will be silently converted into the direct memory access expression as explained above.
-Note that this also means that unlike regular arrays, the index is not limited to an ubyte value.
+Note that unlike regular arrays, the index is not limited to an ubyte value.
 You can use a full uword to index a pointer variable like this::

     pointervar[999] = 0     ; set memory byte to zero at location pointervar + 999.